jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

 multiple times.

 Course teams can track the status of each video file on the Studio **Video Uploads** page as the videos go through automated processing.
+For more information, see :ref:`Monitor Video Processing`.

 .. note::
- The edX automation process **does not** include captioning services.
+ The edX video process **does not** include captioning services.
 Your course teams use your institution's current workflow to generate transcripts for your video files, and then add them to the video in Studio.
 For more information, see :ref:`Add a Video Transcript`.

 **************************************
 Overview of Adding a Video to a Course
 **************************************

 In Studio, course teams can monitor the progress of each video that they upload and obtain the unique video ID for the video.
-After the automation process is complete and the encoded video files reach the edX servers successfully, the video that the course team uploaded has a status of "Ready".
-The course team can then add the video ID and the video transcript to a video component in the course outline.
+After the video process is complete and the encoded video files reach the edX servers successfully, the video that the course team uploaded has a status of "Ready" on the **Video Uploads** page.
+For more information, see :ref:`Monitor Video Processing`.

+When the video status is "Ready", the course team can add the video ID and the video transcript to a video component in the course outline.
 For more information, see :ref:`Adding Videos to a Course`.

 .. image:: ../../../../shared/images/add_video_process.png
  :width: 300